 Fire Control Staff

 There are nine Fire Controllers at the GFRS.
-Three in each watch (Blue Watch, Red Watch and White Watch), with a Leading Fire Controller in each watch.
+Three in each watch (Blue Watch, Red Watch and White Watch), including a Leading Fire Controller in each watch.

-The GFRS Fire Control’s day-to-day role is to obtain as much information possible from callers and then ensure that this information is transferred to the Officer In Charge (OIC), and send the correct fire engines to the correct address.
-OIC’s need to have contingency plans en-route and arrive at the quickest time possible.
+The GFRS Fire Control’s day-to-day role is to gather as much information as possible from callers, ensure this information is transferred to the Officer In Charge (OIC), and mobilise the correct fire and/or ambulance resources to the correct address.

-The control operator’s job is the essential first step in getting appliances, officers, and other supporting services to an incident, therefore getting accurate information is paramount.
+The Control Operator’s role is the essential first step in getting appliances, officers, and other supporting services to an incident, therefore getting accurate information is paramount.
 All information and action taken regarding an incident are recorded in computerised logs.